 If you have ever crossed the United States border heading into Mexico or Canada, you have likely seen a US Customs and Border Protection (CBP) agent walking between the vehicles with a contraband detection dog.
+Dogs are truly man’s best friend in more ways that one!
 The K-9 and handler are the first line of narcotics detection and they do a great job of detecting not only narcotics like Crystal Meth, Heroin, Cocaine, Ecstacy and Marijuana, but can also be trained to sniff out alcoholic beverages and firearms or fireworks.
 However, if a canine isn’t available, what is an agency to do?

 Campbell/Harris Security Equipment Company (CSECO) has been manufacturing contraband detection equipment since the mid 1980s.
 While it is not a replacement for a K-9 unit or their handlers, CSECO’s contraband detectors are a great complement to them or can achieve similar results of locating hidden contraband if a K-9 unit is not available.

 The first contraband detector manufactured by CSECO was the Buster K910B density meter.
 The technology was designed with the end user in mind.
 In fact, a number of CBP agents worked closely with CSECO founder Patrick J. Campbell to design the perfect tool that would quickly alert agents to anomalies which could indicate the presence of illegal drugs or other contraband.
 The Buster uses back-scatter technology to detect possible these anomalies.

 Low-intensity gamma radiation, which is safe for humans and canines to be around, measures the density of an object it scans.
 If there is a discrepancy, the reading going too high or dipping too low, it indicates an abnormality.
 If there is an abnormality, quite often there is contraband.
 When a discrepancy is found, the Buster sounds an audible alert and/or displays an alert on a hand-held display.